-Address: Palfrey Infant School, Bescot Street, Walsall, WS1 4HY your request quickly.
+Address: Palfrey Infant School, Bescot Street, Walsall, WS1 4HY

+Please mark all correspondence Publication Scheme Request in order to help us process your request quickly.
 If the information you are looking for isn't available via the scheme, you can still contact the school to ask if we have this information.